TheGreatGooo/HomeLabSmith/inference-service/README.md

 - Get list of available inference models
 - Start, stop, and restart inference models
 - Get list of currently running models
+- Model activity monitoring and idle shutdown
 - Uses systemctl to interact with model services

 ## Endpoints

 - `GET /models` - Get list of available models
 - `GET /models/running` - Get list of running models
 - `POST /models/<model_name>/start` - Start a specific model
 - `POST /models/<model_name>/stop` - Stop a specific model
 - `POST /models/<model_name>/restart` - Restart a specific model
+- `GET /models/active` - Get list of active models (used in last 10 minutes)
+- `GET /models/idle` - Get list of idle models (not used for more than 30 minutes)
+- `GET /models/activity` - Get activity status for all models
+- `POST /models/<model_name>/report` - Report that a model has been used
+- `GET /health` - Health check endpoint

 ## Usage